zakilur/helm-charts/docs/SPIRE.md

 This means that for now, all registration entries need to be created by the SRE/DevOps team in the organization.
 However, this sort of manual configuration is exactly what these Helm charts hope to eliminate, so we provide a basic script to create registration entries for all the default Grey Matter services.

-In the future, gm-control and gm-control-api may communicate directly with the SPIRE server using the Registration API to create a set of sensible default registration entries for both Unix and Kubernetes environments.
+In the future, gm-control and control-api may communicate directly with the SPIRE server using the Registration API to create a set of sensible default registration entries for both Unix and Kubernetes environments.

-gm-control and gm-control-api will also need to provide a good API for route-based secret management and allowing/disallowing TLS to specific services/clusters.
+gm-control and control-api will also need to provide a good API for route-based secret management and allowing/disallowing TLS to specific services/clusters.

 ### mTLS/Proxy configuration

 Once they have SVIDs, the SPIRE agent automatically pushes them out as secrets through the Secret Discovery Service to the Envoy gm-proxy so that they can use the SVID certs as mTLS certs.

-They are discovered by a dynamic discovery mechanism which is configured in gm-control-api.
+They are discovered by a dynamic discovery mechanism which is configured in control-api.
 Grey Matter assumes that the secrets (SVIDs) and thus the registration entries which allow access to the SVIDs already exist when Envoy tries to query them.

 ## Caveats